 The key indicators used to monitor waste management at Parliament House are tonnes of paper recycled, tonnes of co-mingled and organic waste recycled and tonnes of waste sent to landfill (not from the landscape).

-Performance for the past two reporting periods is illustrated in the graph.
+Performance for past reporting periods is available in the DPS Annual Report.

 Objectives and targets